plurmiscuous/bits/README.md

 ## About

-Bits is a bit permutation/manipulation library.
+Bits is a bit permutation/manipulation library written in both C and C++, separately.

 ## Usage

+### C

-The two primary files are `bits.c` and the accompanying `bits.h`.
-The files in the `inc/` directory are required for compilation.
+The two primary files are `c/bits.c` and the accompanying `c/bits.h`.
+The files in the `c/inc/` directory are required for compilation.

-`bits.h` contains generic function declaration macros of the form
+`c/bits.h` contains generic function declaration macros of the form
 ```C
 uint##N##_t func##N(uint##N##_t);
 ```